Kim Young-ha

-Young-ha Kim (c.
-November 11, 1968) is a modern South Korean writer.
+Young-ha Kim (born November 11, 1968) is a South Korean novelist and short story writer.
+He is one of the most prominent figures in contemporary Korean literature, known for exploring themes of urban alienation, identity, and modern capitalism.
+His debut novel, I Have the Right to Destroy Myself (1996), established his reputation and has been translated into more than ten languages including English, French, German, and Chinese.
+His historical novel Black Flower (2003) won the Dong-in Literary Award in 2004, and Your Republic Is Calling You (2006) won the Manhae Literary Award in 2007.
+Several of his works have been adapted into films and a musical.
+He was a visiting scholar at Columbia University from 2010 to 2011.

 Life

 Kim was born in Hwacheon on November 11, 1968.
 He moved from place to place as a child, since his father was in the military.
 As a child, he suffered from gas poisoning from coal gas and lost memory before ten.
 He was educated at Yonsei University in Seoul, earning undergraduate as well as graduate degrees in Business Administration from Yonsei University, but he didn't show much interest in it.
 Instead he focused on writing stories.
 Kim, after graduating from Yonsei University in 1993, began his military service as an assistant detective at the military police 51st Infantry Division near Suwon.
 His career as a professional writer started in 1995 right after discharge when his short-story A Meditation On Mirror (Geoure daehan myeongsang) appeared in Review, and the following year, won the 1st New Writer's Award given by Munhak Dongne with the novel, I Have a Right to Destroy Myself (Naneun nareul pagoehal gwolliga itda).

 Kim previously worked as a professor in the Drama School at Korean National University of Arts and on a regular basis hosted a book-themed radio program.
 In autumn 2008, he resigned all his jobs to devote himself exclusively to writing.
 Kim also translates English novels, most recently a Korean adaptation of F. Scott Fitzgerald's The Great Gatsby.
 He was a visiting scholar at Columbia University from September 2010 to June 2011.